The Corporate Tax Planning Law Review: Switzerland

 Switzerland is a federal democracy.
 As such, corporate taxes are levied on the federal, cantonal and communal levels.

 Switzerland is a stable, liberal country with a business-friendly environment, relatively low corporate income tax and an extensive double tax treaty (DTT) network.
-Switzerland has no controlled foreign corporation (CFC) rules in place and limited anti-avoidance rules.
+Switzerland has no controlled foreign company (CFC) rules in place and limited anti-avoidance rules.
 Furthermore, income (e.g., dividends and capital gains) from qualifying participations benefits from participation relief.

 i Entity selection and business operations